karthikrish/django-utils/doc/django-utils/queue.rst

         churn_data(my_object, request.POST['payload'], another_val)
         return HttpResponse('Churning in background task added to queue')

+Whenever the view gets called, the function will be enqueued for execution.
+Meanwhile the :class:`QueueDaemon` consumer will pick it up and execute it in a separate process.

 When the consumer picks up the message, it will churn your data!